 Unfortunately for them, as Luther himself recognized, James flatly contradicts and rejects the key defining doctrine of their entire branch of Christianity.
 If Lutherans and Calvinists were as honest as Luther, they would simply reject any book of the Bible that doesn’t support their doctrines, and be done with it.

-The only problem is, they would have to reject every single book in Bible.
+The only problem is, they would have to reject every single book in the Bible.

 Paul could have said “faith alone,” but didn’t